Bitoneko/Edita/README.md

 # Edita 2

-A simple and lightweight local raster graphics editor for Android.
+A simple and lightweight raster graphics editor for Android.
 Developed entirely on mobile devices using Sketchware Pro (utilizing pure Java classes).

 **Tech Stack**